Doc077/melonly-php/README.md

 #### `/plugins`

-In this directory are stored installed `Composer` packages.
+`Composer` packages are installed there.

 #### `/public`